 - you immediately had a second seizure

-- you sustained an injury during a seizure
+- you had an injury during a seizure

-Having one seizure doesn’t necessarily mean you’ll have another.
-It could be a one-time event.
-But if you have MS and have never had a seizure before, make an appointment with your doctor.
-They can help to determine whether you’ve actually had a seizure and what might have caused your symptoms.
+If you have MS and suspect you’ve had a seizure for the first time, make an appointment with a doctor.
+They can help to determine whether you actually had a seizure and what might have caused your symptoms.